 Even though paper backed transparencies will run through the system, it is important to be aware that productivity enhancements may be offset by image quality degradation.
-Even when run at the slowest speed possible by selecting the 221-300 gsm for the weight, image quality on paper-backed transparencies will likely be inferior to that which can be achieved by using the recommended removable stripe transparencies and running them in the OHP mode.
+Even when run at the slowest speed possible by selecting the 221-300 gsm (single and mixed paper weight settings), image quality on paper-backed transparencies will likely be inferior to that which can be achieved by using the recommended removable stripe transparencies and running them in the OHP mode.